 Anabolism, the process of building and repairing tissues in the body, plays a crucial role in promoting muscle growth, strength development, and overall physical performance.
 While factors such as nutrition, exercise, and hormones significantly influence anabolism, emerging research suggests that body fat percentage can also have a notable impact on this process.
 In this article, we delve into the relationship between body fat and anabolism, exploring whether a specific body fat percentage exists that is optimal for anabolic processes, and whether this differs between men and women.

 Excess body fat can impair insulin sensitivity, which plays a crucial role in muscle protein synthesis.
 Insulin resistance, commonly associated with higher body fat levels, hinders the uptake of glucose and amino acids into muscle cells, limiting the availability of essential nutrients for muscle growth and repair.
-This can negatively impact anabolism and result in reduced muscle mass and strength.
+This can negatively impact anabolism and result in reduced muscle mass, strength, lower energy and decreased gym performance.

 Maintaining a healthy body fat percentage is important for optimizing anabolic processes.
 A moderate amount of body fat can provide the necessary energy reserves to support muscle growth and recovery.
 Additionally, maintaining a healthy body composition promotes hormonal balance, with optimal levels of testosterone and estrogen, creating an environment conducive to muscle anabolism.